 What You Will Do

-Through a seminar that meets in alternate weeks throughout the year, and a part-time (two days/week) clinical placement at ARCH Disability Law Centre that runs through both the fall and winter semesters, you will be involved in individual client advocacy, community education, and systemic law and policy-based reform and advocacy.
-Unique to this Program, under the supervision of leaders in the field of disability rights, you will spend one semester focusing exclusively on traditional client advocacy and the other semester on systemic law and policy reform, which ARCH undertakes in partnership with disability organizations throughout Ontario.
-This division will allow you to concentrate on two very different but connected forms of disability related advocacy.
+Through a seminar that meets roughly bi-weekly throughout the year you will critically consider the relationship between legal theory and your experience in the clinic.
+In your final research paper, you will develop an aspect of your work undertaken while at ARCH.
+Throughout the year, for two days a week, in a clinical placement at ARCH Disability Law Centre, you will be involved in individual client advocacy, community legal education, and systemic law and policy-based reform and advocacy.
+Unique to this Program, under the direct supervision of ARCH staff lawyers, you will spend one semester focusing exclusively on traditional client advocacy and the other semester on systemic law and policy reform, which ARCH undertakes in partnership with disability organizations throughout Ontario.
+This division will allow you to concentrate on two very different but connected forms of legal advocacy.
 In the past, students have had the opportunity to work on Supreme Court of Canada interventions, Human Rights Tribunal of Ontario applications and mediations, class actions, and test case litigation.

 What You Will Learn

 - foundational lawyering skills of interviewing, negotiation, advocacy, collaboration, and time management

 - legal drafting skills – pleadings, letters, submissions